Wuhyun/CMB-BEST/README.md

 # CMB-BEST
 A code for CMB bispectrum estimation of primordial non-Gaussianity.
-For mathematical and implementational details, please refer to this paper.
+For mathematical and implementational details, please refer to this paper: (arxiv link to be added).
+Please [contact me](mailto:wuhyun@kasi.re.kr) if you have any issues installing or using the code.

 ## Dependencies

-- Python3
-- gcc
+- gcc or some other C compiler
+- Python 3.7 or above
-- Python libraries:
+- Python packages:
+    - Cython
     - numpy
     - scipy
-    - Cython
     - h5py
     - pandas
     - GetDist (optional for visualization)

+The packages can be installed using [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html#) or [pip3](https://packaging.python.org/en/latest/tutorials/installing-packages/).

 ## Installation
 First of all, please check if you have installed the dependencies listed above.
 If your default Python3 command is not 'python3', change it in the makefile accordingly.